splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 -----------------------------------------------------------------
 For Unified Identity and Log Observer Connect customers, Splunk APM does not show related logs in the Related Content bar by default in order to save resources.
 To activate Related Content for logs in APM, an administrator must go to :strong:`Settings` then select :strong:`General Settings`.
 Switch the toggle, :strong:`Activate Related Content for logs` to active.

-If you want to save resources by deactivating Related Content for logs in APM, go to :strong:`Settings`, select :strong:`General Settings`,and switch the toggle:strong:`Activate Related Content for logs` to inactive.
+If you want to save resources by deactivating Related Content for logs in APM, go to :strong:`Settings`, select :strong:`General Settings`,and switch the toggle, :strong:`Activate Related Content for logs` to inactive.

 Where can I see Related Content?